 Simultaneously, because of increasing demand on radio spectrum for digital communication such as mobile phone and data, ITU now requests more efficient and effective use of radio spectrum.
-New techniques providing higher data rates than those used for AIS and will become a core element of VDES.
+New techniques providing higher data rates than those used for AIS will become a core element of VDES.
 Furthermore VDES network protocol should be optimized for data communication so that each VDES message is transmitted with a very high confidence of reception.

-VDES was originally developed to address emerging indications of overload of VHF Data Link (VDL) of AIS and simultaneously enabling a wider seamless data exchange for e-navigation, potentially supporting the modernization of GMDSS.
+VDES concept was originally proposed to address emerging indications of overload of the VHF Data Link (VDL) of AIS and simultaneously enabling a wider seamless data exchange for e-navigation, potentially supporting the modernization of GMDSS.

 The IALA e-Navigation Committee is the focal point for the IALA co-ordination of technical input into the ITU standards for the VDES.
 At present the direction of the development is still evolving.
 There are several alternative ideas as to which modulation and encoding schemes will be used, and many manufacturers are hesitating to commit resources to develop prototypes until these fundamental problems have been resolved.

-There is a one year gap before the next IALA e-Navigation committee meeting and it is imperative that progress be made in the interim, on the fundamental issues, so that manufacturers may construct and test prototypes to inform the forthcoming WRC-15.

-The following strategy is proposed to provide a method for inputting alternative ideas and to provide a clear and structured approach to enable the development and testing (proof of concept) of Technical Standards for VDES.
+The following strategy, using channel plan A (Saint Germain Input 15) is proposed to provide the method for inputting alternative ideas and to provide a clear and structured approach to enable the development and testing (proof of concept) of Technical Standards for VDES.

 Figure 1: Proposed VDES radio links